What is an Immediate Threat Suspension?

 Lawyers to Help Remove Your Immediate Threat Suspension

-The attorneys at The Law Offices of Joseph D. Bernard P.C. are experienced in challenging immediate threat suspensions and can help you demonstrate to the RMV and the Board of Appeal that you are indeed a safe driver.
+The attorneys at the Bernard Defense Team are experienced in challenging immediate threat suspensions and can help you demonstrate to the RMV and the Board of Appeal that you are indeed a safe driver.
 If you have been notified of an immediate threat suspension, you need a lawyer with in-depth knowledge of these suspensions who can advise you how to put yourself in the best possible position to get back your license.
 Whether you are facing a suspension related to a possible criminal violation or a medical event, we can fiercely and effectively advocate for your reinstatement.